Sources: Seahawks’ top pick Rashaad Penny has broken finger, out 3-4 weeks or so

 - Impressions from Day 10 of Huskies' fall camp: Jake Browning leads way on 99-yard TD drive WATCH

 With Penny out, the Seahawks will need others to step into the backup role behind Carson.

 Mike Davis, who was Seattle’s leading rusher as a running back last year with 240 yards, has been listed as the number three tailback behind Carson and Penny.
 Davis has been thought on the bubble to make the initial 53-man roster.
 But if Penny’s injury were to linger into the regular season then Davis could take on a larger role.
 There is only one cutdown date this year, to 53, on Sept.
 1 following the final of four preseason games.

 The Seahawks have three other tailbacks on the roster in C.J.
 Prosise, J.D.
 McKissic and recently-signed Gerald Holmes.

 Prosise, a third-year player out of Notre Dame, also missed the game against the Colts with a hip flexor injury but it was expected he will return to practice this week with a chance to play on Saturday against the Los Angeles Chargers in Carson, Calif.
+Both Prosise and McKissic have typically played more of the team’s third-down/two-minute back role, though Prosise has also been used at times as an everydown back.

+But Prosise has battled injuries throughout his two seasons with the Seahawks playing in just 11 of 32 regular season games and his spot on the team’s 53-man roster this season has seemed far from guaranteed if he cannot stay healthy.
+But if he makes it back, and with Penny out, he is another who could take on a larger role.

+Holmes played at Michigan State and signed with the Seahawks last week before the game against the Colts and did not have a carry in the game against Indy.
+But he also would figure to see more time going forward.
+The 6-1, 231-pounder started five games for Michigan State last season with 287 yards on 79 carries.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.